 Timber Decks and Verandahs

 A well-maintained timber deck and verandah not only add beauty to your home but also increase its value in monetary terms.
-With our services, we can refinish the old timber floors or alter their look as per your choice.
+With our services, we can refinish the old wood or alter their look as per your choice.

 Reviving Decks and Verandahs

-As decks and verandahs are subjected to extreme weather and environmental changes, they require more maintenance than indoor timber floors.
-An annual inspection of outdoortimber floors is necessary to restore their appearance and fix damage.
+As decks and verandahs are subjected to extreme weather and environmental changes, they require more maintenance than indoors.
+An annual inspection is necessary to restore their appearance and fix damage.
 There are three steps in the decks and verandahs timber floor restoration:

 - Cleaning of the premises: Remove dirt, dust, moss, and old finishes.
 Ensure the surface is dry before sanding.